Collagen Supplementation – How It Works, What Forms Exist, and Why It’s Worth It?

 • hair and nails

-After the age of 25, natural collagen synthesis gradually decreases (on average by 1–1.5% per year), which may lead to deterioration of skin condition, weakening of the musculoskeletal system, and reduced tissue elasticity.
+After the age of 25, natural collagen synthesis begins to gradually decrease (on average by about 1–1.5% per year), which may result in worsening skin condition, weakening of the musculoskeletal system, and reduced tissue elasticity.

 Benefits of collagen supplementation